AllenNeuralDynamics/rachel-analysis-utils/README.md

 ![Coverage](https://img.shields.io/badge/coverage-100%25-brightgreen)
 ![Python](https://img.shields.io/badge/python->=3.10-blue?logo=python)

+## Description

+A place for Rachel to put analysis util functions that she uses across her analyses on AIND NWB data.

 ## Usage
  - To use this template, click the green `Use this template` button and `Create new repository`.
  - After github initially creates the new repository, please wait an extra minute for the initialization scripts to finish organizing the repo.